EverythingMe/openspace/data/README.md

-# Openspace data fetching and update tool
+# Openspace data tool

-This tool allows you to update your projects.json data file based on a combination of - Github repos, filters and existing data file.
+This tool allows you to update your *projects.json* data file based on a combination of - Github repos, filters and existing data file.

-It's capable of merging existing data, and will only override the following fields - description, stars_count, forks_count
+It's capable of merging existing data, and will only override the following fields - *description*, *stars_count*, *forks_count*

 ## Usage